 Defendants will, of course, attempt to keep the claimant’s damages as low as possible.
 They may do this by pointing out pre-existing conditions or post-accident aggravations of the injury.
 They may also allege that the claimant contributed to the cause of the accident and should have his or her recovery reduced proportionately under Florida’s comparative fault laws.

 Florida law generally requires that a person who has been injured in a motorcycle accident file suit within four years of the date of the accident, or otherwise his or her case will be barred by the statute of limitations.
-Notably, the limitations period is considerably shorter in cases in which a cyclist is killed; wrongful death cases must be filed in two years, or the accident victim’s family will not be able to recover damages for the loss of their loved one.Motorcycle Intersection Collision Lawyers Serving Riders in Pembroke Pines
+Notably, the limitations period is considerably shorter in cases in which a cyclist is killed; wrongful death cases must be filed in two years, or the accident victim’s family will not be able to recover damages for the loss of their loved one.Motorcycle Collision Lawyers Serving Riders in Pembroke Pines

-At Cohn & Smith, our Pembroke Pines intersection collision attorneys understand that motorcycle or other vehicle accidents can change a person’s life in an instant.
+At Cohn & Smith, our Pembroke Pines attorneys understand that motorcycle or other vehicle accidents can change a person’s life in an instant.
 Medical bills pile up quickly, and a victim may not be able to return to work for a long time after the crash.
-If you or a loved one has been hurt in a motorcycle-vehicle collision, our legal team will fight hard for your rights to fair compensation under the law.
+If you or a loved one has been hurt in an intersection collision, our legal team will fight hard for your rights to fair compensation under the law.
 We represent clients in Pembroke Pines, Coral Springs, and throughout South Florida.
-Call our Pembroke Pines intersection collision attorneys today at (954) 431-8100 or contact us online to have us review your claim at no charge.
+Call our Pembroke Pines attorneys today at (954) 431-8100 or contact us online to have us review your claim at no charge.
 Most cases are accepted on a contingency fee basis, meaning you don’t have to pay attorney fees until your case is settled or you receive a favorable judgment in court.